Mike Powell (long jumper): Athletics career

 He also holds the longest wind-assisted jump at (+4.4 m/s), set at high altitude in 1992 in Sestriere, Italy.
 He again won the long jump silver at the 1992 Olympics in Barcelona, Spain.
 At the 1993 World Championships in Stuttgart, Germany, he won the long jump for the second time, and was third at the 1995 World Championships in Gothenburg, Sweden.

+After placing fifth in the long jump at the 1996 Olympics, Powell retired.
+He returned in 2001 with a goal of competing in the 2004 Olympics, but was not able to make the American team.

+Other sports

 During his professional career, Powell competed in the 1992–93 Foot Locker Slam Fest trying to dunk from the free throw line but failed.
 Mike Conley made a dunk from the free throw line and won the competition.

-After placing fifth in the long jump at the 1996 Olympics, Powell retired.
-He returned in 2001 with a goal of competing in the 2004 Olympics, but was not able to make the American team.
+Powell won the 1992 Superstars competition.

 After retirement

 Powell became an analyst for Yahoo!
 Sports Olympic Track & Field coverage.
 In July 2009, he announced that he would return to competition and planned to break Tapani Taavitsainen's Masters over-45 world record in the long jump.

 At the Simplot Games in Pocatello, Idaho on February 20, 2015, in an official announcement Powell said that he would jump again in competition.
 On March 7, 2015, Powell entered the Athletics New Zealand Track and Field Championships in Wellington, New Zealand in an attempt to break the World Masters record.
 However, Powell sustained an injury in warm-ups and did not compete.

 In July 2016, his daughter Micha Powell was named as an alternate to Canada's Olympic team for the Summer Olympic Games in Rio de Janeiro, Brazil.
 Her mother, Rosey Edeh, ran in the 400 meters hurdles final at the 1996 Olympics.

 Powell had coached long jump at the Azusa Pacific University in California during the 2023 season.
 However, in 2025 he was suspended indefinitely by the Athletics Integrity Unit after a safeguarding concern, and is barred from all activities sanctioned by World Athletics.